orosello/mouthpadplayground/README.md

-# Welcome to the MouthPad training tool!
+# Welcome to the MouthPad training tool

 To access this tool without an internet connection, please follow the steps below: